PicoScope 7 Automotive

-• Back-pinning Probe Set
+Back-pinning Probe Set

-• *At Pico we are always looking to improve our products.
-The tools used in this guided test may have been superseded and the products above are our latest versions used to diagnose the fault documented in this case study.
+*At Pico we are always looking to improve our products.
+The tool used in this guided test may have been superseded and the product above is our latest version used to diagnose the fault documented in this case study.

 The purpose of this test is to evaluate the operation of an Antilock Braking System (ABS) Hall effect wheel speed sensor based upon its output voltage and frequency.